-Haile T. Debas, MD is recognized internationally for his contributions to academic medicine and is widely consulted on issues associated with global health.
-At the University of California, San Francisco, he served as the Founding Executive Director of UCSF Global Health Sciences (2003-2010), Dean (Medicine) (1993-2003), Vice Chancellor (Medical Affairs) for six years, and Chancellor for one year.
-A gastrointestinal surgeon by training, Dr. Debas is also the Maurice Galante Distinguished Professor of Surgery, Emeritus and chaired the UCSF Department of Surgery from 1987 to 2003.
-He is also the Founding Director of the University of California-wide Global Health Institute.
-He was instrumental in the creation of the Consortium of Universities for Global Health and served as the Founding Chair of its Board of Directors (2009-2012).
+Haile T. Debas, MD, is recognized internationally for his contributions to academic medicine and is widely consulted on issues associated with global health.
+At the University of California, San Francisco, he served as the Founding Executive Director of UCSF Global Health Sciences (2003-2010), Dean of the School of Medicine (1993-2003), Vice Chancellor for Medical Affairs for six years, and Chancellor for one year.
+A gastrointestinal surgeon by training, Dr. Debas chaired the UCSF Department of Surgery (1987-2003), and is the Maurice Galante Distinguished Professor of Surgery, Emeritus.
+He also was the Founding Director of the University of California Global Health Institute from 2009 to 2016.

 A native of Eritrea, Dr. Debas received his MD from McGill University and completed his surgical training at the University of British Columbia and post-doctoral fellowship at UCLA.
 He has held faculty positions at UBC, UCLA, and the University of Washington.
 Under his stewardship, the UCSF School of Medicine became a national model for medical education, an achievement for which he was recognized with the 2004 Abraham Flexner Award for Distinguished Service to Medical Education by the Association of American Medical Colleges (AAMC).

 Dr. Debas’s prescient grasp of the implications of fundamental changes in science led him to create several interdisciplinary research centers that have been instrumental in reorganizing the scientific community at UCSF.
 He played a key role in developing UCSF’s new campus at Mission Bay.
 In 2012, he was awarded the UCSF Medal for his academic and leadership contributions to the University.